Aliabbos-Ashurov/spring-cloud-config-microservices/README.md

-# Microservices Architecture for User and Notification Management
+# Spring Cloud Config Microservices

 This repository contains a microservices-based project that demonstrates the implementation of a **Cloud-Config** **User Service** and a